 So what should I do?

-You may want to install solar now and add a battery later when prices fall further.
-In this situation, many customers wonder about how to ensure their system is ‘battery ready’.
+The sooner you install solar on your roof, the sooner you’ll pay it off and be saving on your energy bills, so you may want to install solar now and add a battery later when prices fall.
+In this situation, many customers wonder about how to ensure their solar installation is ‘battery ready’.

 Department of Planning and Environment - NSW home solar battery guide